StratusIntel/cookiecutter-uv/README.md

 That's it!
 I hope this repository saved you a lot of manual configuration.
 If you have any improvement suggestions, feel free to raise an issue or open a PR on Github!

 This Stratus Intel repo is our own copy of the cookiecutter-uv template, that we can adjust to our liking.
+I recommend writing source code to `src/<project_name>/` and notebooks at the top level of the repo.

 ---
  <br>